martinthomson/quic-tls/draft-thomson-quic-tls.md

 QUIC sequence number (see {{seq-num}}) in network byte order is left-padded with zeros to the N_MAX parameter of the AEAD (see Section 4 of [RFC5116]).
 The exclusive OR of the padded sequence number and the IV forms the AEAD nonce.
+TODO: Not sure if this belongs here or not, but in QUIC multipath we also add the path id into the nonce.

 The associated data, A, for the AEAD is an empty sequence.